peterkuma/ds-format/docs/master/Installation/index.md

    You can then use the ds format Python interface from within the virtual environment.
 Deactivate the environment with `deactivate`.

+You should now be able to run the command `ds` and view the manual page with `man ds`.

 ### Windows

 1. Install [Python](https://www.python.org/).
 In the installer, tick `Add